networkservicemesh/deployments-k8s/examples/interdomain/usecases/floating_vl3-scale-from-zero/README.md

 ## Description

 This example shows how to configure autoscaled vL3-network for interdomain.

-The diagram is presented below ([source](https://drive.google.com/file/d/1Fv0g6N-wqlA1VKoeNAoysb6W3JAn8OTe/view?usp=sharing)).
+The diagram is presented below.

 ![NSM kernel2kernel Diagram](./floating_vl3_autoscale.svg "NSM Kernel2Kernel Scheme")